 ASSC 2021 will be covering the following themes:

 - Seed biology and evolutionary ecology – Unlocking the challenges of germination, dormancy and seed ecology in a changing world.

 - Seed sourcing and end-use – Considering genetic diversity, restoration and translocations as well as sector specific approaches to seed conservation and use.

 - Seed and gene bank management – The ins and outs of managing ex situ seed banks and gene banks and the methods for maximising seed quality and longevity.

-- Seeds in culture and society – Sharing stories and learning about cultural seed use, including collaborations between traditional use and ex situ seed banks and gene banks.
+- Seeds in culture and society – Sharing stories and learning about historical, socio-cultural, and legal practices of seed conservation, use, exchange, and repatriation, including collaborations between traditional use, community, and ex situ seed banks and gene banks.

 Due to the limitations of running a virtual event without concurrent sessions, we are providing three (3) presentation format options which have been designed to maximise the number of presentations that can be accommodated in the program.

 We invite delegates to submit abstracts for the following presentation types.
 All presentation types are equally valued contributions and different presentation formats may be best suited to different kinds of content.
 Delegates are encouraged to select the presentation format that best suits the material to be presented.

 An opportunity for questions will be provided at the end of each theme session for both presentations and posters.